 1. What is Insurance and Why Do You Need It?

-No one wants to think of the worst but things can go wrong and relationships break down.
-And should this happen, your insurance policy will pay-out covering things like the cost of assets, legal fees or loss of income.
+No one wants to think of the worst but things can go wrong and relationships do break down.
+Should this happen, your insurance policy will pay-out covering things like the cost of assets, legal fees or loss of income.
 It’s a bit like car insurance, where you pay an amount for a policy that will, for example, pay for repairs to your car if you are in an accident.

-It is not a legal requirement to have insurance in certain sole trader businesses but despite this, many choose to take out insurance regardless to:
+It is not a legal requirement to have insurance in certain sole trader businesses but despite this, many people choose to take out insurance regardless to:

 - Protect themselves in the event of a claim

 - Cover the cost of replacing expensive equipment in the event of loss, damage or theft